Black Spice Guide: Types, Uses, Myths & Evidence-Based Insights

 • Method: Mash black garlic into mayonnaise base, thin with lemon and oil as needed.

 Many black spices come packed with health-boosting properties.
-Let’s look at the highlights:
+Research provides these key insights:

-• Black Pepper: Contains piperine, which enhances nutrient absorption (especially curcumin in turmeric).
+• Black Pepper: Contains piperine, which enhances nutrient absorption (especially curcumin in turmeric), as demonstrated in a 2019 pharmacological study.

 Buying & Storing Tips for Maximum Freshness